OCamlPro/freeton_wallet/sphinx/commands.rst

 **DESCRIPTION**

-This command performs operations on nodes running TONOS SE in sandbox networks.
-It can start and stop nodes, and send tokens to accounts.
+Open the block explorer available on the sandbox switch running TONOS SE

 **USAGE**
 ::